-This section explains how you administer each of the Lucent INTUITY system voice ports as 2500-type voice terminals.
-Administer a voice port for each of the ports you have on your Lucent INTUITY system.
-For example, if you have a 64 port Lucent INTUITY system, administer 64 voice ports.
-The voice ports you administer and their extensions are assigned to hunt groups as hunt group members in the next section, Assign the Hunt Group.
+This section explains how to administer each of the Lucent INTUITY system voice ports as 2500-type voice terminals.
+You must administer a voice port for each of the ports on the Lucent INTUITY system.
+For example, if you have a 64-port Lucent INTUITY system, you must administer 64 voice ports.
+You assign the voice ports and their extensions to hunt groups in the next section, "Assign the Hunt Group".

-As you administer the voice ports, you must perform the following steps:
+To administer the voice ports, complete the following procedure in this section:

-- Create a unique class of restriction. - Administer the first voice port. - Duplicate the first voice port for the remaining voice ports. - Change the Port and Name fields for each of the duplicated ports.
+- 1. Create a unique class of restriction (COR). - 2.
+Administer the first voice port. - 3.
+Duplicate the first voice port for the remaining voice ports. - 4.
+Change the Port and Name fields for each of the duplicated ports.

-Before you proceed with the instructions in this section, make sure the worksheets in Chapter 2, "Switch Integration Planning", were completed.
-The worksheets should have been completed during the planning phase for the Lucent INTUITY system.
+Before you continue with this section, make sure you have completed the worksheets in Chapter 2, "Switch Integration Planning".
+You need that information to complete the following procedures.

-Create a Unique COR
+Create a Unique Class of Restriction

-The Class of Restrictions (COR) define users' calling privileges.
-The COR specifies up to 95 different classes of call origination and termination privileges on the switch and increases the security of the system.
-You need to create a unique COR for the Lucent INTUITY system.
-Create a COR in the 21 to 39 range not in use by any other extension, special-usage ports, or trunk group.
+The COR defines users' calling privileges.
+The COR specifies up to 64 different classes of call origination and termination privileges on the DEFINITY G1 switch and increases the security of the system.
+You must create a unique COR for the Lucent Intuity system.
+This COR must be in the 21 to 39 range and not in use by any other extension, special-usage ports, or trunk group.